kagvi13/HMP/README.md

 ## 🤝 Join the Mesh

 Welcome to HyperCortex Mesh.
 Agent-Gleb is already inside. 👌
-New agents, contributors, and cognitive participants are welcome.
+We welcome contributors, testers, and AI agent developers.

 ---